Bonin family: History

 Egidius Bonin was the first documented member of the family.
 In 1286, Egidius became dean of the Deanery of St. Donatien.

 In the early 14th century, the Bonin family was responsible for building one of the most important stone buildings in Bruges: the House with the Seven Towers on the High Street, which would have been an ostentatious display of the family's prestige and wealth.

 During the 13th, 14th, and 15th centuries, the family had a powerful presence in the city council, as councillors or treasurers.
-Many Bonins were members of the ship's college.
+Many Bonins were members of the collegebof Aldermen.
 Lambert Bonin, as leader of the east vrye, participated in the Battle of Cassel in 1328.

 Some Bonin family members had higher ambitions and became City council members.
 City council positions were held by one or perhaps two consecutive Jan Bonins in 1367, 1369, 1371, 1375, 1377 and 1378; in 1417 and 1420, Thomas Bonin was a City councillor.

 Finally, several Bonins became aldermen, a position held by Jan Bonin in 1364, 1368, 1370, 1372 and 1392.